mattbierner/code2020/_posts/2020-05-09-line-blame-annotations-from-the-gitlens-extension.md

 Line blame annotations from the [GitLens extension](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) show information about the most recent commit that touched the current line.

-Hover over an annotation to view additional info about its commit and explore the commit further
+Hover over an annotation to view additional info about its commit and explore the commit further.